 To properly evaluate the use of such techniques for task specification, we need environments in which tasks are hard to specify.
 This happens in open world environments, where there are many realistic goals that an agent could pursue.
 Current benchmarks do not meet this standard: for example, you can get to a third of expert performance on the MuJoCo Hopper with a constant reward, and on Atari purely curious agents perform quite well, despite having no access to the true reward function.

 The BASALT competition is particularly focused on this challenge.

 Minecraft is a rich environment to do RL on: it is an open-world environment, has sparse rewards, and has many innate task hierarchies and subgoals.
-Furthermore, it encompasses many of the problems that we must solve as we move towards more general AI (for example, what is the reward structure of “building a house”?).
-Besides all this, Minecraft has more than 90 million monthly active users, making it a good environment on which to collect a large-scale dataset.
+People can have many different goals within the game: perhaps you want to defeat the Ender Dragon while others try to stop you, or build a giant floating island chained to the ground, or produce more stuff than you will ever need.
+In addition, Minecraft has more than 90 million monthly active users, making it a good environment on which to collect a large-scale dataset.

 William H Guss, Brandon Houghton, Nicholay Topin, Phillip Wang, Cayden Codel, Manuela Veloso, Ruslan Salakhutdinov